-5. Sequence of microRNA effector is ambiguous
+5. Sequence of anti-microRNA shRNA effector is ambiguous

 If direct sequencing of the recovered and PCR-amplified microRNA effector does not produce a single sequence, your screen may have identified two or more co-effector microRNAs that may contribute to your phenotype.
 Your cells may have been transduced by more than one virus.
 The observed phenotype may be due to expression of one or more microRNAs.
-To identify and separate the individual microRNA effectors:
+To identify and separate the individual anti-microRNA effectors:

 - A. Clone the amplicon(s) into a suitable PCR-cloning vector (TA or TOPO plasmids, Invitrogen). - B. Sequence at least 10 individual clones to identify candidate effector microRNAs. - C. Test individual candidates for the phenotype of interest.
 If no individual microRNA reproduces the observed phenotype, test combinations of the candidates identified above.
-All individual microRNA precursor clones are available from SBI.
+All individual anti-microRNA shRNAr clones are available from SBI.